matfin/mattfinucane.com/mattfinucane/content/hire-me.md

 Please feel free to checkout my [qualifications](/cv), [skillset](/#skills) and some of the [projects](/projects) I have worked on.
 If you don't see something you are looking for here, don't fret - I am a fast learner and always open to picking up new things.

-If you have a project you wish to discuss then drop me a mail at [matfin@gmail.com](mailto:matfin@gmail.com).
+If you have a project you wish to discuss then mail [me@mattfinucane.com](mailto:me@mattfinucane.com).

 Other places you can find me: